tazlambert/weblogic-modernization/tutorials/setup.oracle.pipeline.md

 ![alt text](images/docker/05.docker.store.weblogic.png)

-#### Import WebLogic Operator Tutorial's source repository into your Github repository ####
+#### Import WebLogic Modernization's source repository into your Github repository ####

 In this step you will fork the tutorial's source repository.
 The source repository contains the demo application deployed on top of WebLogic server, configuration yaml to quickly create Oracle Container Pipelines(CI/CD) application to build custom WebLogic image and few additional Kubernetes configuration files to deploy the custom WebLogic image.

-Open the *https://github.com/tazlambert/weblogic-operator-tutorial.git* repository in your browser.
+Open the *https://github.com/tazlambert/weblogic-modernization.git* repository in your browser.
 Click the **Fork** button at the left top area.
 Sign in to github.com if necessary.

 ![alt text](images/build.weblogic.pipeline/001.fork.repository.png)